ELF-Lab/OjibweMorph/xfst/README.md

 We are currently modelling this by an affix, which triggers either the insertion of the appropriate idisyncratic allomorph or the regular initial change vowel ablaut process.

-- *initial-change:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the tables below.
+- *ChCnjV:* In the presence of the initial change morpheme, alternate the first vowel of the verbal complex according to the tables below.

 There are at least three patterns of initial change in the Southwestern group (Nichols 2012, NSF Report: Notes on variation in Minnesota Ojibwa).